 Where in the world can you go?

 Antarctica is the first obvious adventure cruising destination.
 The renowned birthplace of expedition cruising, the world’s ‘ultimate travel frontier’ is still as mysterious, magnetic and enticing as it’s ever been and where you’ll find a great deal of stunning expedition ships with varying degrees of luxury (and price!).

 Patagonia is a very close second-place contender with spectacular fjords just a swim-stroke away from easy-to-reach hubs like Puerto Natales, Puerto Montt (for Chilean fjords) and El Calafate for Lake Argentino.
-With the added bonus of activities like fly-fishing, hiking, kayaking, thermal-spa soaking, wildlife spotting, whale-watching and cocktail-indulging (surely this counts?!), all set against a backdrop of vertiginous mountains, volcanoes and glaciers, Patagonia cruises like the 8-day expedition aboard Nomads of the Sea are simply unparalleled in South America.
+With the added bonus of activities like fly-fishing, hiking, kayaking, thermal-spa soaking, wildlife spotting, whale-watching and cocktail-indulging (surely this counts?!), all set against a backdrop of vertiginous mountains, volcanoes and glaciers, Patagonia cruises like the 8-day expedition aboard the Stella Australis are simply unparalleled in South America.

 Right at the other end of the Latin American continent – as far away from Emperor Penguins as one could get – is where you can explore a much more tropical yet equally dramatic destination: the Galapagos Islands.
 As fiercely protected and undeveloped as Antarctica, (albeit a tad warmer!), the Galapagos are a haven for wildlife enthusiasts looking to SCUBA dive, snorkel and hike among some of the most unique creatures on our planet.
 An expedition cruise to the Galapagos is, among all the other destination, a truly once-in-a-lifetime adventure.